beancoding/DonateMe/README.md

 Is a peer to peer donation website!

-More to come on this?
+More to come on this!

 Maybe?